BDFife/MHDBOS2013/README.md

 artists, and helps identify other interesting characteristics of your collection and guide your next purchases.

+iTunes file parsing seems to run quite slow (~5-10s) for large iTunes files... but this seems to be a limitation of the plist parser and as such, not easily addressable.

 ## Out Of Scope

 For this weekend hack, we are not attempting to match the albums